 What supplies do you need for Ribbon embroidery

-Chenille needle with a large eye – You need the eye big enough for the ribbon to pass though it without any damage or wrinkles.
+Chenille needle with a large eye and sharp point is what you need – You need the eye big enough for the ribbon to pass though it without any damage or wrinkles.
 The chenille needle is a big needle with sharp tips which will easily penetrate thick fabrics.
 A size 18 needle is sufficient for 4 mm ribbon

-You can use Tapestry embroidery needle as well ; It has a blunt end which is great for making weaving stitches.
+You can use Tapestry embroidery needle as well , especially when you are doing ribbon embroidery on loosely woven fabrics; It has a blunt end which is great for making weaving stitches.

 - Ribbons in assorted colours